jacobr12/transparency-portal-govtech/README.md

 **Quick summary**:
 1. Push code to GitHub
-2. Deploy backend on Render/Railway (free)
+2. Deploy on Vercel (recommended for Next.js) or Render/Railway
-3. Deploy frontend on Render/Netlify/Vercel (free)
-4. Set `REACT_APP_API_URL` environment variable to your backend URL
+3. Since it's a single Next.js app, no separate backend deployment needed!
-5. Share your frontend URL!
+4. Share your deployment URL!

 ## Future Enhancements